onomyprotocol/ochain/docs/resources/service-providers.md

 # Service Providers

-We define 'service providers' as entities providing services for end-users that involve some form of interaction with a Cosmos-SDK based blockchain (this includes the Cosmos Hub).
+We define 'service providers' as entities providing services for end-users that involve some form of interaction with a Cosmos-SDK based blockchain (this includes the Onomy).
 More specifically, this document will be focused around interactions with tokens.

 This section does not concern wallet builders that want to provide Light-Client functionalities.
 Service providers are expected to act as trusted point of contact to the blockchain for their end-users.